dabeedc/teamesse/README.md

 We are storing persistent data in MongoDB.
 We opted to store all of our user data (including pomodoro session) in one MongoDB collection.
 We thought about maintaining separate collections for user profiles and pomodoro sessions, but opted for the one-collection approach to avoid the need for relational queries.
 A few of our REST API endpoints return aggregated data from MongoDB (eg. average time of a pomodoro session per day) which are made using queries to MongoDB.

 ### Heroku
 To deploy our application, we utilized Heroku.
-Our Heroku application has GitHub integration enabled, allowing us to automatically deploy our application via continuous delivery whenever we make a merge to the `main` branch in our Github repository.
+Our Heroku application has GitHub integration enabled, allowing us to automatically deploy our application via continuous delivery whenever we make a merge to the `main` branch in our GitHub repository.

 ## 4. Description of Above and Beyond functionality